Moses Simon: Nantes keen to keep Nigerian forward | Goal.com

 Nantes are keen to have Moses Simon remain at the club after the expiration of his season-long loan deal from Levante.

-It took the Super Eagles star just ten minutes to get his debut goal against Amiens, and has gone ahead to rack up six goals and eight assists in 22 appearances.
+It took the Super Eagles star just 10 minutes to get his debut goal against Amiens, and he has gone ahead to rack up six goals and eight assists in 22 appearances.

 Simon’s latest strike came in Saturday’s 4-3 French Cup defeat to Olympic Lyon – where he also provided two assists.